 - The urge to smoke

 Sounds pleasant, no?
 For many people, it isn’t.
 But there is no guarantee that you will experience any of these symptoms.
 Depending on your own physiology, and the amount you consume each day, your withdrawal could be more or less difficult.
+Some people found it easier using some sort of distraction, like a fidget spinner for example.

 Expect the unexpected, my friends.
 Most people experience some of these symptoms.
 Some people experience all of these symptoms.
 And a lucky few experience NONE of these symptoms.